The bar graph below shows the number of overseas students enrolled in a third-year Computer Science course at a Canadian college.

 You do NOT need to write any addresses.

-The graphs below show the enrolments of overseas students and local students in Australian universities over a ten year period.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The line graph below shows the number of students enrolled in four different courses at a university from 2017 to 2022.
+Summarize the given information by selecting and reporting the main features, and make comparisons where relevant.

 The bar charts show the number of foreign students enrolled on two music production courses at a college in Scotland.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.